 Regulated and safe -All the financial institutions operate under the watchful eye of Nepal Rastra Bank

-Flexible Tenures – Range of between3 months to several years.
+Flexible Tenures – Range of between 3 months and several years.

 Yes, you can, but premature withdrawals usually result in reduced interest rates or penalties.
 It’s recommended to align your FD tenure with your savings goals to avoid loss of interest.